-Conservatives comparing unvaccinated Kyrie Irving to Magic Johnson and HIV is rooted in myth, critics say
+Conservatives are comparing unvaccinated Kyrie Irving to Magic Johnson and HIV.
+Critics say that’s rooted in myth.

 “The fascist NBA won’t let Kyrie Irving play for refusing a vaccine,” Greene tweeted Thursday.
 “But yet they still let Magic Johnson play with HIV.”

-The comparison involving Johnson, who shocked the world in November 1991 when he announced that he contracted HIV, has picked up steam among conservative politicians and pundits in recent days as the story surrounding Irving has garnered national attention.
-Lavern Spencer, a Republican congressional candidate in Florida, tweeted in all-caps how Johnson had “FULL-BLOWN HIV” when he was allowed to play.
-Clay Travis, founder of the conservative sports site Outkick, echoed the sentiment.
+The comparison involving Johnson, who shocked the world in November 1991 when he announced that he had contracted HIV, has picked up steam among conservative politicians and pundits in recent days as the story surrounding Irving has garnered national attention.

+Lavern Spencer, a Republican congressional candidate in Florida, tweeted that Johnson had “FULL-BLOWN HIV” when he was allowed to play.

+Clay Travis, founder of the conservative sports site OutKick, echoed the sentiment.
 “This is all madness,” he tweeted.

-But critics and former NBA players and coaches say that the comparison trumpeted by conservatives is rooted in misinformation and myths in an effort to co-opt some of the arguments made in the Black community during the pandemic as their own — all by using athletes from a league that they have taken aim at for years.
-Donald Trump Jr. said this week that Irving has “sacrificed” more than former NFL quarterback and activist Colin Kaepernick, a longtime target of the elder Trump.
+But critics and former NBA players and coaches say that the comparison trumpeted by conservatives is rooted in misinformation and myths.
+They say it’s an effort to co-opt arguments made in the Black community during the pandemic as their own — using athletes from a league that they have taken aim at for years.
+Donald Trump Jr. said this week that Irving has “sacrificed” more than former NFL quarterback and activist Colin Kaepernick, a longtime target of his father.
 Fox News host Laura Ingraham on Thursday night touted recent vaccine comments from Los Angeles Lakers superstar LeBron James, the same person she once told to “shut up and dribble” whenever he talked about politics.

-The comparison from conservatives ignores how covid-19 is airborne and can be spread through respiratory droplets, while HIV is contracted through direct contact with bodily fluids, such as semen and blood.
-When asked during the beginning of the pandemic about whether there were any similarities between the coronavirus and HIV, Johnson emphasized that the viruses were “completely different.”
+The comparison from conservatives ignores how the coronavirus is airborne and can be spread through respiratory droplets, while HIV is contracted through direct contact with bodily fluids, such as semen and blood.
+When asked during the beginning of the pandemic about similarities between the coronavirus and HIV, Johnson noted that the viruses were “completely different.”

-Greene and others have blamed Irving’s situation on the NBA — a league that does not have a vaccine mandate but has reported roughly 95 percent of players vaccinated as of the end of last month.
+Greene and others have blamed Irving’s situation on the NBA — a league that does not have a vaccine mandate but had roughly 95 percent of players vaccinated as of the end of last month.
 The league, however, is requiring teams to comply with local mandates, such as the one in New York City that requires everyone to have at least one dose of a coronavirus vaccine to go to restaurants, bars and public indoor venues.
 The citywide mandate includes Barclays Center in Brooklyn, home of the Nets.

 Sean Marks, the franchise’s general manager, said Tuesday that Irving, who was eligible by league rules to play in road games in cities that do not have vaccine mandates, would be kept away from the team “until he is eligible to be a full participant.”
-Irving said his decision was a “personal choice” that was made without political motivations.
+Irving said his decision was a “personal choice” made without political motivations.

-“The NBA is not keeping Irving from playing,” tweeted former NBA coach Stan Van Gundy.
-“Shocked MTG didn’t understand that.
+“The NBA is not keeping Irving from playing,” tweeted former NBA coach Stan Van Gundy, adding this about Greene: “Shocked MTG didn’t understand that.
 She always seems so well-informed.”

 A spokesman with Greene’s office did not immediately respond to a request for comment Friday.
 Spokespeople for Irving and Johnson did not immediately respond to requests for comment.

-Jemele Hill, a contributing writer for the Atlantic, told The Washington Post that the efforts from conservative politicians and pundits in politicizing and comparing Irving’s vaccination status to the Lakers legend contracting HIV was “either stupid or … purposely, willfully and dangerous ignorant.”
+Jemele Hill, a contributing writer for the Atlantic, told The Washington Post that the efforts from conservative politicians and pundits to politicize Irving’s vaccination status and compare it to the Los Angeles Lakers legend contracting HIV were “either stupid or … purposely, willfully and dangerous ignorant.”

 “There is nothing about what is happening right now that has anything to do with what Magic Johnson went through,” Hill said.
 “These are not the same.”

-After it was first mentioned in the Centers for Disease Control and Prevention’s Morbidity and Mortality Weekly Report, HIV killed more than 14,000 people in the 1980s.
-As the Undefeated’s Justin Tinsley wrote in 2016, there was so little information on the virus fueling the epidemic that people “didn’t want you to kiss them on the cheek.”
+AIDS/HIV had killed more than 14,000 people in the 1980s.
+As the Undefeated’s Justin Tinsley wrote in 2016, early on there was so little information on the virus fueling the epidemic that people “didn’t want you to kiss them on the cheek.”

 Then, in the fall of 1991, Johnson, one of the world’s most beloved athletes, returned to Los Angeles after a trip to Paris to find a shocking result from the physical he had taken weeks earlier: He had HIV.
-He was retested and the same result came back.
-Johnson, who had been a bachelor until he married his wife, Cookie, that year, said he got the virus through heterosexual contact, according to the 2012 book “Dream Team” by Jack McCallum.
+He was retested, and the same result came back.
+Johnson, who had been a bachelor until he was married that year, said he got the virus through heterosexual contact, according to the 2012 book “Dream Team” by Jack McCallum.

 On Nov.
 7, 1991, Johnson announced he had contracted HIV and was retiring from the NBA, effective immediately.
 President George H.W.
 Bush called it “a tragedy,” and ABC News anchor Peter Jennings sadly noted how Johnson, an American idol, had become “a statistic.”